 Now, is this game considered indie?
 In a lot of ways, yes.
 Hellblade was made by around 20 developers from Ninja Theory and the game tackles on themes of mental disorder and psychosis, so it’s not made for the mainstream audience.
 There is no big-name publisher funding the game and gets to dictate what the devs do or what to avoid, and the game isn’t priced at 60 dollars.
 What Ninja Theory just made a game with their own, uncompromised vision, so the end product is very unique that blends the creative freedom indie and a budget and quality of a Triple-A game and at almost half the price.

 Explaining the differences is like explaining what is art, and then explain the difference between classical art and modern art.
-However, there are a few elements that separate indie games from Triple A games: The creative freedom.
-Triple A games rely on, but not limited to, a sales-driven model.
-With hundreds of people working on a game and hundreds of millions of dollars of money spent on development and marketing, Triple A games must follow the current tried and true formula to attract millions of gamers, and sometimes they have to cut corners and rush the games for the holidays just to meet sales projection.
-Triple A games rarely try to be bold and touch on topics deemed too controversial because, well, they need to earn money by catering to the least common denominator.
-This results in games that play and look similar to each other, most of the time they’re buggy and incomplete.
+However, there are a few elements that separate indie games from Triple-A games: The creative freedom.
+Triple-A games rely on, but not limited to, a sales-driven model.
+With hundreds of people working on a game and hundreds of millions of dollars spent on development and marketing, Triple-A games must follow the current tried and true formula to attract millions of gamers, and sometimes they have to cut corners and rush the games for the holidays just to meet sales projection.
+Triple-A games rarely try to be bold and touch on topics deemed too controversial because, well, they need to earn money by catering to the least common denominator.
+This result is games that play and look similar to each other, most of the time they’re buggy and incomplete.

-Indie developers don’t have such restrictions and in turn, gives them the creative freedom to make their games whatever they want with very few staff.
-It’s rare to find two indie games that play similarly to each other and the selection of genres are wider in the indie space.
-When was the last time you played a bullet hell game, or a farming game, or a traditional RPG, or a puzzle game, or a rogue-like, or a visual novel developed and published by a Triple A developer and publisher?
+Indie developers don’t have such restrictions and in turn, it gives them the creative freedom to make their games however they want with very few staff.
+It’s rare to find two indie games that play similarly to each other and the selection of genres are wider in the indie world.
+When was the last time you played a bullet hell game a farming game, a traditional RPG, a puzzle game, a rogue-like, or a visual novel developed and published by a Triple-A developer and publisher?

-The 10 indie games on this list are just a small glimpse at the many games the indie space has to offer.
+The 10 indie games on this list are just a small glimpse at the many games the indie world has to offer.
 It’s not perfect.
-The survival games, the Minecraft clones, walking simulators, the retro-pixel art style are very common and indie game development may soon fall into the same trap Triple A game development did because some game types or some art style are appealing to the general crowd.
-But a game like Hellblade: Senua’s Sacrifice has shown the world that there is always an audience for any type of game, and it’s laying the foundation of a new breed of indie games that, again, retain its unrestricted creative freedom while having the quality of a Triple A game, sold for almost half the price.
+The survival games, the Minecraft clones, walking simulators, the retro-pixel art styles are very common and indie game development may soon fall into the same trap Triple-A game development did because some game types or some art styles are appealing to the general crowd.
+But a game like Hellblade: Senua’s Sacrifice has shown the world that there is always an audience for any type of game, and it’s laying the foundation of a new breed of indie games that, again, retain its unrestricted creative freedom while having the quality of a Triple-A game, sold for almost half the price.
 And these are the very reasons why Hellblade: Senua’s Sacrifice is number 1.